Understanding the Legal Process of a Custody Dispute

 When deciding custody, the child’s best interests come first.
 Judges look at several factors to see what will benefit the child the most.
 These factors include the child’s age, health, and emotional ties with each parent.

 They also consider each parent’s ability to provide a stable home and meet the child’s needs.
 The goal is to ensure the child feels safe, loved, and cared for.
 Always focus on what is best for the child rather than personal preferences or conflicts.
+There is lots of help for this online, and you can go here for more information.
+If needed, you’re able to contact a professional to help guide you through the process.

 Keep Detailed Records